 UNCTAD World Investment Prospects Survey 2014-2016 (2017)

-In the above-mentioned Ernst & Young study, over 505 international decision-makers were surveyed on Europe and a further 209 managers of non-German companies were asked questions with a specific focus on Germany.
+Enrst & Young's "European Attractiveness Survey 2017" surveyed over 500 international decision-makers on Europe and a further 200+ managers of non-German companies were asked questions with a specific focus on Germany.

-Germany received many great marks for various business location factors.
+Germany received high marks for various business location factors.
 These include infrastructure (telecommunications and logistics), workforce qualification and the attractiveness of the domestic market.
-43 percent of those surveyed predict that Germany’s attractiveness will continue to grow in the coming years.
+One in five of the managers surveyed named Germany within their personal top three ranking, making Germany Europe's top FDI country.